SysBioOncology/ABM_prostate_cancer_development/README.md

 The code can be used to run simulations of the onset and development of prostate cancer in a prostatic acinus.
 Model parameters can be adjusted to mimick specific classes of patients and a multitude of outputs can be plotted and studied.
 In order to run the general model, the function *Example_run_ABM* needs to be in the main folder.
 Additionally, the user needs to place the 'subroutines_ABM' folder in this main folder.
 The *Example_run_ABM* script can then be run: it will show the video of the simulation and plot the amount of tumor cells and mutations over time upon finishing the simulation.
 Should a different time step be desired, the *ABM_run_variable* script can be used.
 The desired timestep can be provided in this script.
 Lastly, to run simulations for all described eight phenotypes, the file *Eight_phenotypes_run* should be used.
 This file runs the script and plots average behavior (including standard deviation) for all eight phenotypes

 ### Software
 The code was developed and simulations were conducted using Matlab 2021a.
 For full usage of the code, the following packages should be installed: the Image Processing Toolbox, the Statistics and Machine Learning Toolbox, the optimization toolbox and the Global Optimization Toolbox (the latter for fitting the parameters using PSO).
+Part of the code is adapted from a model by Kather et. al. (2017) http://dx.doi.org/10.5281/zenodo.853342

 ### Files